lucascavalheiro/react-native-form-api/README.md

 A form lib that uses [React Context API](https://reactjs.org/docs/context.html) to access children's values and generate an object with key and values.

 Using this approach you don't need to keep field's value on you component's state or tracking then on redux store.
-Each form components has it's own state and validation.
+Each form component has it's own state and validation.

 # Installing